the-teachingRSE-project/competencies/summarised_competencies.md

 define a list of foundational competencies as well as values that outline the general profile of an RSE.
-Further research and training can build upon this foundation of skills and focus on various aspects in greater detail, and ee expect that graduates and practitioners will have a larger and more diverse set of skills than outlined here.
+Further research and training can build upon this foundation of skills and focus on various aspects in greater detail, and we expect that graduates and practitioners will have a larger and more diverse set of skills than outlined here.
 "
 ---